Richard McDermott Miller Competition

 To submit:

-Starting in October 2025, applications can be submitted through Entry-Thingy.
+Applications can be submitted through Entry-Thingy.

 NSS welcomes applications from all sculptors regardless of gender, race, ethnicity, sexual orientation, gender identity, religion, socioeconomic status, education or disability.